C Force: Legacy

 Christopher Maltby, the GOC of Hong Kong.
 In a controversial 1948 report, he largely blamed C Force for his defeat.

 Over the next four years, the number of Canadians who died as prisoners of the Japanese exceeded those who fell defending Hong Kong, with starvation being the primary cause of death among the Canadian POWs.
-Brigadier-General Orville Kay, who had once commanded the Winnipeg Grenadiers, was sent to Chunking in August 1943 as the first Canadian military attache to China, where his primary concern was finding out what happened to the POWs taken at Hong Kong.
+Brigadier-General Orville Kay, who had once commanded the Winnipeg Grenadiers, was sent to Chunking in August 1943 as the first Canadian military attaché to China, where his primary concern was finding out what happened to the POWs taken at Hong Kong.
 To assist with his work, Kay had Captain Morris Perrault attached to the British Army Aid Group operating in southern China.